DES Follow-up Clinic

 - Women whose mothers took DES during their pregnancy

-- Whose mothers did not take DES during their pregnancy
+- Women whose mothers did not take DES during their pregnancy

-The women will attend an annual follow up unless an abnormality is found on a pap smear and then followed up more frequently.
+The women will attend an annual follow up unless an abnormality is found on a cervical smear and then followed up more frequently.

 Triage staff may assign your referral to a clinic with a shorter waiting time and most appropriate speciality focus.
 More comprehensive referrals are usually seen more quickly.